StephanTechChamps/PlaywrightCodeGenFormat/README.txt

 3) Open the Allure report via a local HTTP server (fixes endless loading spinner): allure serve allure-results

-Notes:
-- Opening allure-report/index.html with file:// can cause the page to stay on the loading spinner due to browser security blocking XHR requests.
-- The project is configured to output Allure results via the Playwright reporter.
-If you change reporters, ensure 'allure-playwright' remains enabled.

 Improvements in terms of structure: